-We are advancing first-in-class targeted agents to treat life-threatening cancers that, in most cases, are not elective for patients and require immediate treatment.
-However, COVID-19 has caused global economic and social disruptions that could adversely affect our ongoing and planned research and development of our clinical-stage programs including but not limited to drug manufacturing campaigns, clinical trial activities including enrollment of patients in our ongoing and planned clinical trials, collection and analysis of patient data and eventually, the reporting of results from our trials.
+We are advancing targeted agents to treat life-threatening cancers that, in most cases, are not elective for patients and require immediate treatment.
+However, COVID-19 has caused global economic and social disruptions that could adversely affect our ongoing and planned research and development of our clinicalstage programs including, but not limited to, drug manufacturing campaigns, clinical trial activities, such as enrollment of patients in our ongoing and planned clinical trials, collection and analysis of patient data and eventually, the reporting of results from our trials.